CAA Professor in Mathematical Modelling,

 I am the founding director of the Fire Safety Engineering Group (FSEG) at the University of Greenwich.
 As FSEG director I co-ordinate, manage and direct the research activities of some 30 group members.
 FSEG have won a string of national and international awards that testify to the world leading nature of our work.
 In the last UK wide Research Assessment Exercise (RAE2008), FSEG was confirmed as one of the top research groups in the UK, with 30% of its work being rated as “world leading” and 40% being rated as “internationally excellent”.
 It is a tribute to our team of talented and hard working researchers that we have been judged to be outstanding by our peers.

-Greenwich since 1986.
-FSE is all about protecting life and property from
+since 1986.
+FSE is all about protecting life and property from unwanted fire

-unwanted fire through the efficient design of structures and procedures.
-I am
+through the efficient design of structures and procedures.
+I am fascinated with

-fascinated with FSE because it draws together so many different technical and
+FSE because it draws together so many different technical and practical

-computer/mathematics department - is the way Mathematical Modelling can knit all
+a computer/mathematics department - is the way Mathematical Modelling can knit

-these disciplines together into a set of comprehensive tools which aid the fire
+all these disciplines together into a set of comprehensive tools which aid the

 The increasing use of mathematical models within FSE has lead FSEG to coin the term Computational Fire Engineering or CFE to describe the core discipline of mathematical modelling within fire engineering.
 FSEG are leaders in CFE and have been developing CFE tools since the mid 1980's.
 As CFE matures, the fireman's traditional weapons of water, hose and axe are being augmented by sophisticated computer models able to predict almost every aspect of fire development and the way structures and people react to fire.

 My main academic interests in CFE are directed towards CFD based fire modelling, evacuation modelling and pedestrian dynamics.
 As part of my work I am also active in BSI, ISO and IMO in the areas of fire safety.